VR-25/acc/README.md

 - Flash live (e.g., from Magisk Manager) or from custom recovery (e.g., TWRP).

 - ACC suports live upgrades.
 This means you don't need to reboot after installing/upgrading to be able to use it.
-However, after installing it for the first time, you have to prefix `acc` with `/dev/acc/modPath/` (e.g., /dev/acc/*/acc -D) to run it before a reboot.

 - The daemon is stopped before installation and restarted afterwards.
 It is started automatically even after the first install.
 Again, rebooting is unnecessary to get things running.